stevecondylios/R-in-Rails/README.md

 Note: `rootapp-rinruby` is a more recent fork of `rinruby`

-Create a Lamborghini model (with name and weight fields), and lamborghinis controller
+Create a Lamborghini model (with name, price and year fields), and lamborghinis controller

 ```bash
 rails g model Lamborghini name:string price:decimal year:integer